phelipetls/reportforce/README.md

 <!--- [![PyPI Downloads](https://img.shields.io/pypi/dm/reportforce)](https://pypistats.org/packages/reportforce) -->

+**NOTE: This project is no longer maintained, because I don't work with Salesforce anymore.**

 Ever needed to daily download a Salesforce report and curse your life because it gets so tedious to do so manually in the browser or something?